sparkfun/Qwiic_Proximity_Py/README.md

 This package can be used in conjunction with the overall [SparkFun qwiic Python Package](https://github.com/sparkfun/Qwiic_Py)

+New to qwiic?
+Take a look at the entire [SparkFun qwiic ecosystem](https://www.sparkfun.com/qwiic).

 Dependencies
 -------------
 This driver package depends on the qwiic I2C driver: